Dry Skin Brushing & BenefitsWendy Mcphail

 The skin is an organ of elimination just like the kidneys and the colon.
-More than one pound of waste products are eliminated through the skin every day.
-If the skin becomes inactive with its pores clogged with millions of dead cells, then impurities will remain in the body.
-The other eliminative organs, mainly the kidneys and liver, will have to increase their labor and will eventually become overworked.
+More than one pound of waste products are discharged through the skin every day.
+If the skin becomes inactive with its pores chocked with millions of dead cells, then impurities will remain in the body.
+The other eliminative organs, mainly the kidneys and liver, will have to increase their labour and will eventually become overworked.
 If toxins and wastes begin to build up in the tissues because the kidneys and the liver cannot cope with their job, then sooner or later disease will follow.
-We need to keep healthy and well functioning skin.
+Such is the responsibility to keep a healthy and well functioning skin.

-Does washing with soap and water actually do the job – deeply?
-Of course it’s still fun to jump into the tub, but once you start to skin brush, you won’t need to use harmful soap.
-This will make a big difference to the quality of your skin.
+We do need to wash, perhaps even more than we realize.
+But does that ritual with the soap and water actually do the job?
+Of course it’s still fun to jump into the tub, but once you start to skin brush, you won’t need to use all that harmful soap.
+That, in itself, will make a lot of difference to the quality of your skin.

-Dry skin-brushing will change the health of your whole body.
-Circulation, skin softness and quality, skin infections and irritations, whole body freshness, the prevention of colds and personal rejuvenation are all areas of improvement you can look for, when you make it a regular habit.
+The skin-brushing itself – dry of course, not in the bath – will change the health of your whole body.
+Circulation, skin softness and quality, skin infections and irritations, whole body freshness, your level of stimulation, the prevention of colds, and your personal rejuvenation are all areas of improvement you can look for, when you make it a regular habit.

 INCREASES Cell Renewal.

 CLEANS Lymphatic System.

 ALL of the Body Systems to perform at PEAK EFFICIENCY!

 Buy a natural, not Synthetic, Bristle Brush, since it does not scratch the surface of the skin.
 Buy a Brush with a long (detachable) handle, so that you’re able to get to the areas of your body that are not easy to reach, when doing your own skin brushing.